 Both of our incomes went into one joint bank account.
 This was a simple online saver.

 4. Establish an automated transfer of one income to a savings account

 I set up an automated transfer out of the holding account each payday into a high-interest online saver.
 As I was on a salary, my income did not fluctuate so I allocated my entire paycheck to the savings account

 5. Set up an automated transfer of joint living costs to an everyday/checking account

-From the holding account all joint living costs and expenses were paid.
-Plus our weekly allowance was transferred into there.
+From the holding account, all joint living costs and expenses were paid.
+Plus our weekly allowance was transferred from there.
 We each kept our own personal cheque accounts to access our ‘blow’ money.

 6. Micromanage your money for extra savings

 This was my favourite part of each week (I know how sad that sounds).
 As my husband was paid each Friday I would get up early to log on to internet banking before work.